 \subsection{Concentration theorems for LDPC code ensembles over ISI channels}

 Concentration analysis of the number of erroneous variable-to-check messages for random ensembles of LDPC codes was introduced in \cite{RichardsonU2001} and \cite{LubyMSS_IT01_paper2} for memoryless channels.
-It was shown that the performance of an individual code from the ensemble concentrates around the expected (average) value over this ensemble when the length of the block length of the code grows, and that this average behavior converges to the behavior of the cycle-free case.
-These results were later generalized in~\cite{KavcicMM_IT2003} for the case of intersymbol-interference (ISI) channels.
+It was shown that the performance of an individual code from the ensemble concentrates around the expected (average) value over this ensemble when the length of the block length of the code tends to infinity, and that this average performance converges asymptotically to the performance in the cycle-free case (when the bipartite graph that represents a linear code contains no cycles, the messages that are delivered by the message-passing decoder through the edges of the graph are statistically independent \cite{RiU_book}).
+These concentration results were later generalized in~\cite{KavcicMM_IT2003} for intersymbol-interference (ISI) channels.
 The proofs of \cite[Theorems~1 and 2]{KavcicMM_IT2003}, which refer to regular LDPC code ensembles, are revisited in the following in order to derive an explicit expression for the exponential rate of the concentration inequality.
-It is then shown that particularizing the expression for memoryless channels provides a tightened concentration inequality as compared to \cite{RichardsonU2001} and \cite{LubyMSS_IT01_paper2}.
-The presentation in this subsection is based on \cite{Eshel_MSc2011}.
+It is then shown that particularizing the expression for memoryless channels provides a tightened concentration inequality in comparison to \cite{RichardsonU2001} and \cite{LubyMSS_IT01_paper2}.
+The presentation in the following is based on \cite{Eshel_MSc2011}.